Michael4170/PVEF-Core/Mission-Making.md

 The tier is already correct from the prefab. `m_bCapturable`, `m_bStagingEligible` and `m_bCountsForVictory` all default to true and are right for an ordinary base.

 **Why the profileId is mandatory and why it must not be the display name.** Conflict randomises in-game base names every session — the same base reads as CHICAGO one run and COMET the next. `m_sProfileId` is the stable key everything else attaches to.
-Get it wrong and per-base config silently attaches to the wrong base after a restart, which is the kind of bug that takes a week to see.
+Get it wrong and per-base config silently attaches to the wrong base after a restart, which is the kind of bug that takes a week to see. **This is also the first thing to change on any base copied from Arland.**

 You will also want the display name, on the base component itself: